juraj80/mongoDB_basic_syntax/README.md

 entirely locked down.
 If we tried to connect to that Mongo server, even though it's on a different port with ssl and authentication, we couldn't talk to it because the Ubuntu firewall was blocking access from everywhere in the world except for that one fake web server.
-So we can't talk to it, we can't manage it with Robomongo, which would be great, but we can't even connect to it via the shell, can we?
+So we can't talk to it, we can't manage it with Robomongo, which would be great, but we can't even connect to it via the shell.
 We tried that and it failed.

-But we can ssh into the Mongo server with `ssh root@themongoserver` and switch to db admin but that's it, nothing more we can do.
+But we can ssh into the Mongo server with `ssh root@themongoserver` and switch to db admin but that's it, nothing more.

 It turns out we can set up an ssh tunnel using that mechanism.
 If we run this command ( -f to run in the background, ssh to the root@themongoserver, -L map the local port 10001 on the remote machine called the localhost 10001) it creates a background task of ssh tunneling one port locally over that server port.